Juan Rafael Méndez

-Juan Rafael Méndez Zúñiga (born 5 September 1985 in León) is a Mexican footballer, who plays as defender for La Piedad in Mexico.
+Juan Rafael Méndez Zúñiga (born 5 September 1985) is a Mexican footballer, who plays as defender for La Piedad in Mexico.

 Méndez made his professional debut for Petroleros de Salamanca on November 25, 2007, against Indios de Ciudad Juárez (when they were still in the Primera A).
 Indios won that affair, 2–1.

 For the Apertura 2009, when Salamanca was dissolved and relocated to La Piedad, Méndez left as well.